akshaykmr/oorja/docs/project-setup.md

  - filling the development settings in `settings-development.json`
  - phew! running the App! 🙏

+**Fork the repo.** If you aren't used to forking model [this page is a good start.](https://help.github.com/articles/working-with-forks/)
+Now clone your fork and continue.

 ### File structure

 `/app` contains the meteor app.